 There are few natural phenomena more popular than the picturesque Aurora Borealis.
-During the last years there’s been a huge influx in tourism to countries such as Norway and Iceland, where many hope to get a glimpse of “the lady in green.”
+During recent years there’s been a huge influx in tourism to countries such as Norway and Iceland, where many hope to get a glimpse of “the lady in green.”

 In this article, I’ll give you five tips to locate and photograph the Northern Lights.